cloudfoundry/debugserver/README.md

  Responds with the running program's command line, with arguments separated by NUL bytes.
- The package initialization registers it as /debug/pprof/cmdline.

 - `/debug/pprof/profile`

- Responds with the pprof-formatted cpu profile.
+ Responds with the pprof-formatted CPU profile.

 - `/debug/pprof/symbol`